-- Frequently monitor the progress of the mathematics skills of each student throughout the school year and adjusting instruction according to student need. - Incorporate material from previous grades to link understanding to grade level curriculum. - Incorporate a concrete, semi-concrete, abstract approach. - Incorporate explicit systematic strategy instruction, including summarizing key points and reviewing vocabulary before the lesson. - Utilize mathematics strategies grounded in the science of learning that accelerate student mathematics achievement. - Attend to conceptual understanding as well as procedural fluency. - Include motivational strategies in tier 2 and tier 3 interventions. - Provide a home-based mathematics plan, including home mathematics activities. - Provide requested reports including (but not limited to) beginning-of-the-year, middle-of-the-year, and end-of-year administrations to the LEA and the ALSDE based on the outcome data and within the requested timeline.
+- Provide bi-weekly Tier 2 progress monitoring and weekly progress monitoring for students in Tier 3 instruction. - Adjust instruction according to student need. - Incorporating material from previous grades to link understanding to grade level curriculum. - Incorporating concrete objects and a variety of representations to build understanding. - Incorporating explicit systematic strategy instruction, including summarizing key points and reviewing vocabulary before the lesson. - Utilizing mathematics strategies grounded in the science of learning that accelerate student mathematics achievement. - Attending to conceptual understanding as well as procedural fluency. - Include motivational strategies in tier 2 and tier 3 interventions. - Providing a home-based mathematics plan, including home mathematics activities. - Provide requested reports including (but not limited to) beginning-of-the-year, middle-of-the-year, and end-of-year administrations to the LEA and the ALSDE based on the outcome data and within the requested timeline.